openvinotoolkit/openvino/docs/OV_Runtime_UG/ShapeInference.md

 Shape-changing functionality could be used to turn dynamic model input into a static one and vice versa.
 It is recommended to always set static shapes when the shape of data is not going to change from one inference to another.
-Setting static shapes avoids possible functional limitations, memory and run-time overheads for dynamic shapes that vary depending on hardware plugin and used model.
+Setting static shapes can avoid possible functional limitations, memory, and runtime overheads for dynamic shapes which may vary depending on hardware plugin and used model.
-To learn more about dynamic shapes in OpenVINO, see the [dedicated article](../OV_Runtime_UG/ov_dynamic_shapes.md).
+To learn more about dynamic shapes in OpenVINO, see the [Dynamic Shapes](../OV_Runtime_UG/ov_dynamic_shapes.md) article.

 ### Usage of the Reshape Method <a name="usage_of_reshape_method"></a>

 The primary method of the feature is [Model.reshape](api/ie_python_api/_autosummary/openvino.runtime.Model.html#openvino.runtime.Model.reshape).
 It is overloaded to better serve two main use cases:

-1) To change input shape of a model with a single input you may pass a new shape into the method.
+1) To change the input shape of a model with a single input, you may pass a new shape to the method.
 See the example of adjusting spatial dimensions to the input image:

 @sphinxdirective